Welcome to Education at Memorial

 Faculty of Education Centennial 100

 The Faculty of Education is honoured to share the impact our graduates and alumni have made in Memorial Univerisity's Centennial 100.
 The Centennial 100 celebrates students, alumni, faculty, staff and supporters who have made a world of difference at our university and who have helped our university make a difference in the world.
-Ms. Brenda Jeddore is being celebrated for her contributions as a Creator, the artists, teachers and thinkers who inspire us.
+Ms. Kanani Davis is being celebrated for her contributions as a Creator, the artists, teachers and thinkers who inspire us.

 Click here to read Ms. Brenda Jeddore's Centennial 100 profile.